netsoftacademy/50DaysofDevOPs/2024/day16/README.md

  - Explain the Route 53 Records, types,
  - How to Registering a domian & Creating our first records in AWS
  - How to Setup the Route53 EC2 setup in AWS
+ - Explain the Record types in AWS A, AAAA, CNAME, TXT,MX, SOA
  - What is Route 53 Routing Policies & Types
  - Hands on Simple, Weighted & Latency policy in AWS